-I get irritated with Ace when we visit the dog beach and he won’t socialize with the other dogs.
-Instead, he just runs around looking for a ball in a near panic.
+I used to get irritated with Ace when we visited the dog beach and he wouldn’t socialize with the other dogs.
+Instead, he just ran around looking for a ball in a near panic.

-I’ve learned to accept this about my dog.
-He will always have that drive to retrieve, and I can’t change that about him.
+I learned to accept this about my dog.
+He would always have that drive to retrieve, and I couldn’t change that about him.

-- My dog will not run away as long as I have a ball
+- My dog would not run away as long as I had a ball

-- My dog will do just about anything for a ball, so he’s extremely easy to train
+- My dog would do just about anything for a ball, so he was extremely easy to train

 - Lots of people wish their dogs would play fetch since it’s an easy way to exercise a dog